 Our executive officers and directors, and the officers and directors of our Adviser, serve or may serve as officers, directors, or principals of entities that operate in the same or a related line of business as we do or of investment funds managed by our affiliates.
 Accordingly, they may have obligations to investors in those entities, the fulfillment of which might not be in the best interests of us or our stockholders.
-For example, Mr. Gladstone, our chairman and chief executive officer, is the chairman of the board and chief executive officer of our Adviser, Gladstone Investment and Gladstone Commercial and the sole stockholder of Gladstone Land.
-In addition, Mr. Brubaker, our vice chairman, chief operating officer and secretary of our Adviser, Gladstone Investment and Gladstone Commercial.
-Mr. Stelljes, our president and chief investment officer, is also the president and chief investment officer of our Adviser and Gladstone Commercial and vice chairman and chief investment officer of Gladstone Investment.
-Moreover, our Adviser may establish or sponsor other investment vehicles which from time to time may have potentially overlapping investment objectives with those of ours and accordingly may invest in, whether principally or secondarily, asset classes similar to those we target.
-While our Adviser generally has broad authority to make investments on behalf of the investment vehicles that it advises, our Adviser has adopted investment allocation procedures to address these potential conflicts and intends to direct investment opportunities to the Gladstone affiliate with the investment strategy that most closely fits the investment opportunity.
-Nevertheless, the management of our Adviser may face conflicts in the allocation of investment opportunities to other entities managed by our Adviser.
-As a result, it is possible that we may not be given the opportunity to participate in certain investments made by other members of the Gladstone Companies or investment funds managed by investment managers affiliated
+For example, Mr. Gladstone, our chairman and chief executive officer, is the chairman of the board and chief executive officer of our Adviser, Gladstone Investment, Gladstone Commercial, Gladstone Lending and the chairman, chief operating officer and secretary of our Adviser, Gladstone Commercial, Gladstone Land and Gladstone Lending.
+Mr. Stelljes, our president and chief investment officer, is also the president and chief investment officer of our Adviser, Gladstone Investment, Moreover, our Adviser may establish or sponsor other investment vehicles which from time to time may have potentially overlapping investment officer with those of ours and accordingly may invest in, whether principally or secondarily, asset classes similar to those we target.
+While our Adviser generally has broad authority to make investment opportunities to the Gladstone affiliate with the investment strategy that most closely fits the investment opportunity.
+Nevertheless, the management of our Adviser may face conflicts in the allocation of investment opportunities to other entities to address these potential conflicts and intends to direct investment opportunities to the Gladstone affiliate with our Adviser.
+As a result, it is possible that we may not be given the opportunity to participate in certain investments made by other members of the Gladstone Companies or investment funds managed by investment managers affiliated with our Adviser.